Search Donald E. O’Shaughnessy Library and Beyond

 The Donald E. O’Shaughnessy Library

 Your personal Patron Account allows you to check your circulation transactions.
 To setup your personal Patron Account click on “set/reset password” at the login page, and you will receive your password by e-mail.
+Use your student/faculty barcode as your username.

 The Donald E. O’Shaughnessy Library